Adaptation of olfactory receptor abundances for efficient coding: Receptor diversity grows with OSN population size

 When the number of neurons is very small, receptor noise can overwhelm the response to the environment.
-In this case, we find that the best strategy is to focus all the available neurons on a single receptor type, thus reducing noise as much as possible (Figure~\ref{fig:variation_with_Ktot_and_logic}b).
-The receptor type that yields the highest contribution to the information turns out to be the one whose response is most variable in natural scenes (that is, the one that corresponds to the largest value of $Q_{aa}$; see Supplementary Information for a derivation).
+In this case, the best strategy is to focus all the available neurons on a single receptor type, thus reducing noise by summation as much as possible (Figure~\ref{fig:variation_with_Ktot_and_logic}b).
+The receptor type that yields the most information will be the one whose response is most variable in natural scenes as compared to the amount of receptor noise; that is, the one that corresponds to the largest value of $Q_{aa} / \sigma_a^2$---see Appendix~\ref{app:derivations} for a derivation.
 This is reminiscent of a result in vision where the variance of a stimulus predicted its perceptual salience~\citep{Hermundstad2014}.
-As the total number of neurons increases, the added benefit from lowering the noise for a single receptor type diminishes, and at some critical value it becomes more advantageous in terms of maximizing information to start populating a second receptor type (Figure~\ref{fig:variation_with_Ktot_and_logic}b).
-Thus, in an intermediate SNR range, where noise is significant but does not overwhelm the olfactory signal our model predicts a highly non-uniform distribution of receptor types.
-Indeed, an inhomogeneous distribution of this kind is seen in mammals~\citep{Ibarra-Soria2016}.
-This is consistent with the idea that living systems conserve resources and thus would set the number of OSNs (and, thus, the SNR) close to the minimum necessary.